-Receive small pensions with zero tax deducted from the UK either through the use of UK personal tax allowances, or through use of DTT’s or a combination of the two.
+Receive small pensions with zero tax deducted from the UK through either the use of UK personal tax allowances, or the use of DTTs (or a combination of the two).
 Even larger pensions can have careful financial planning to ensure minimisation of tax.
-We do not recommend anyone even considers a QROPS until their funds are at least £150,000 other than jn exceptional circumstances, or unless they live in a country that has specific QROPS dispensation for its own residents (for example, New Zealand, Switzerland or Australia).
+We do not recommend anyone even considers a QROPS until their funds are at least £150,000, other than in exceptional circumstances, or unless they live in a country that has specific QROPS dispensation for its own residents (for example, New Zealand, Switzerland or Australia).
 CLICK HERE for further info about DTT.

 AVOID HUGE COMMISSIONS: We will conduct business at minimal cost to you.

 If you do not require advice, or if you have received advice and want to save money then we are able to conduct your business at minimal cost to yourself, and with no hidden commissions.

 Typical points or questions for taking funds from pensions after April 2015:

 I have UK pensions (excluding state pensions) worth less than £30k; or

 I have UK pensions (excluding state pensions) less than £150,000 and am happy to plan for the minimisation of tax over a few years using the new UFPLS regime

 I understand I may live anywhere (including the UK)

 I am over the age of 55 and need advice